Native vs Hybrid

 What are the benefits of Native application development?

-- You want to leverage platform-specific features – If your app requires access to platform-specific features or APIs, such as the camera, GPS, or sensors, Native development is the way to go.
-Native apps have more straightforward and direct access to these features, ensuring a seamless user experience.
+• Ability to use platform specific features – If your application depends on features such as the camera, GPS, sensors, or system level APIs, native development is the right choice.
+Native apps have direct access to these features, resulting in more reliable functionality and a smoother user experience.

-- Platform updates – Native apps can quickly adopt new platform updates and features, ensuring compatibility with the latest operating system versions and taking advantage of new capabilities.
+• Faster adoption of platform updates – Native apps can quickly adopt new operating system updates and features.
+This ensures compatibility with the latest OS versions and allows apps to benefit from newly released platform capabilities.

-- Developer community – Both iOS and Android have large developer communities and extensive documentation, making it easier to find solutions to common development challenges.
+• Strong developer community support – Both iOS and Android have large developer communities, extensive documentation, and mature tooling.
+This makes it easier to find solutions, follow best practices, and resolve development challenges efficiently.

 What are the drawbacks of Native application development

-- Higher initial cost – Native app development often involves a higher initial cost due to the need for platform-specific development and skilled personnel.
+• Higher initial development cost – Native development typically involves higher upfront costs.
+This is due to the need for platform specific development, specialised tools, and experienced developers for each operating system.

 What are the benefits of Hybrid application development?